NagoDede/MarkSpecs/README.md

 # AdvCmdParser
 AdvCmdParser is an Advanced Command Parser for .Net console projects.
+It is a fork of the [CommandParser - A getopt() Inspired Command Line Parser for C# using LINQ](https://www.codeproject.com/Articles/42113/CommandParser-A-getopt-Inspired-Command-Line-Parse), initiated by __Christopher Hahn__ under [BSD licence](https://opensource.org/licenses/bsd-license.php).
 The parser enables you to create efficient and complex command line software though a single class without any dependency.

 ## Capabilities